Fer-front/creditas-challenge/machine-learning-engineering/README.md

 # 8. Python coding shall simplify a little bit how things should be done in the backend

-# 9. It might be good to include a simple healthcheck: we can easily check if model is on or not
+# 9. It might be good to include a simple health check: we can easily check if model is on or not
 ```